tjspitz/bookit/README.md

 ## 🚀 Getting Started

-- You will need to configure your own `application.properties` file within the `/server/src/main/resources` directory, as it is `.gitignore`d
+- You will need to configure your own `application.properties` file within the `/server/src/main/resources` directory, as it is part of `.gitignore`
   - ```
     spring.datasource.url=jdbc:mysql://localhost:3306/<your-db-to-use>
     spring.datasource.username=root